bookingjini-tech/twitter-ai-bot/README.md

-# Twitter AI Bot for BookingJini
+# Twitter AI Bot

-An automated Twitter bot that generates and posts professional tweets for Sibasish Mishra, Founder & CEO of BookingJini.
-The bot uses AI to create content based on trending tech news, particularly focusing on hospitality technology, entrepreneurship, and leadership.
+An automated Twitter bot that generates and posts professional tweets based on trending tech news.
+The bot uses AI to create content focused on technology, entrepreneurship, and innovation.

 ## Features

 - **AI-Generated Content**: Uses Google's Gemini 2.0 Flash model to create professional tweets
 - **News Integration**: Automatically fetches recent news from trusted sources
-- **Custom Persona**: Tweets reflect the professional persona of a hospitality tech innovator
+- **Custom Persona**: Tweets can be customized to reflect your professional persona
 - **Automated Posting**: Directly posts to Twitter using the Twitter API
 - **Content Filtering**: Ensures content is relevant and tweet-worthy